scarlettvalentin/airbnb_recommender/README.md

 Author: [Scarlett Valentin](https://www.linkedin.com/in/scarlett-valentin/)

 # Overview
+The purpose of this project is to create a **collborative filtering recommender system** to recommend 3 Asheville, North Carolina Airbnb listings.
+This recommender system will help users find Airbnb listings that they will most likely enjoy based on the preferences of similar users, thus creating a more pleasure experience searching for listings.
+I used [two datasets from Airbnb](https://insideairbnb.com/get-the-data/), one of unique listings and one of unque reviews.
+I conducted a sentiment analysis using VADER to convert comment reviews to compound scores ranging from -1 to 1.
+I then created a final SVD model using `surprise` to recommend listings with an RMSE of 0.17.

 # Business Understanding
 With an overabundance of information at our fingertips, decision-making can be quite overwhelming - especially when you are planning a vacation.
 Recommender systems help consumers find products tailored to their unique taste.
 In this project, **I will build a recommender system for Airbnb listings in Asheville, North Carolina**.